Residential Trash, Recycling, and Organics

-Green bin: clean, recyclable materials such as paper, cardboard, aluminum, and glass - make sure they are empty and dry, no need to bag recyclables
+Green bin: clean, recyclable materials such as paper, cardboard, aluminum, and glass - make sure they are empty and dry.
+You do not need to bag recyclables.

 Black bin: all other regular waste materials - no Household Hazardous Waste (batteries, e-waste, wet paint, chemicals, etc.)

 Process of collecting and processing materials to create new products.

 Materials that can be recycled: Plastic bottles and containers; Glass bottles and containers; Cardboard boxes; Aluminum beverage cans; Household containers; Paper; Cans and containers

 Any material that is biodegradable coming from an animal or plant.

 *For now, place your food waste in your BLACK bin.
 In the future, you will put food waste in your BROWN bin with your yard waste, but more information on that will come at a later date.
 In the meantime, you can compost on your own.

 Materials that can be composted: Food Materials; Napkins; Tissues; Yard Waste; Tea Bags

 Hazardous materials: batteries; fluorescent light bulbs; industrial solvents; paint; pesticides; and herbicides